Percy Scott: Ideas into practice

-He was then given command in 1899 of which was ordered to China.
+Scott had a few months leave on half-pay, and was then given command of the much larger cruiser (14,400 tons) which was ordered to China.
 Expecting hostilities to break out in South Africa, Scott managed to persuade the Admiralty to allow him to make passage via the Cape of Good Hope rather than the originally planned Suez Canal route.
-Terrible arrived at the Cape in October to find war imminent.
+Terrible arrived at the Cape in October 1899 to find war imminent.
 With no threat from the sea, Scott set about determining how he might adapt the navy's guns by mounting them on wheels for use on land to support the army, which lacked long-range artillery and found that its ordinary guns were out-ranged by the Boer artillery.
 The mountings looked somewhat amateurish, causing the authorities to regard them with considerable suspicion.
 However, they proved very effective and the role of two of his 4.7-inch guns at the Siege of Ladysmith became a matter of some notoriety.

 A naval gun on a "Percy Scott" improvised gun carriage during the Second Boer War.

 At the end of October Scott was appointed Military Commandant of Durban and arrived in Terrible to take up his appointment on 6 November.
 By the afternoon of 8 November all approaches to the city were covered by gun batteries and an armoured train ready to respond to eventualities.
 Scott was able to signal the Governor of Natal that the city was safe.
 While busy in his role as Military Commandant and supplying adapted naval guns to the army, Scott also devised a system for communicating with the besieged Ladysmith using a ship's searchlight mounted on a truck, a salvaged dynamo and a venetian blind arrangement to allow messages to be flashed.
 This proved most successful.
 He also turned two steamers into hospital ships.
 Scott's time in South Africa came to an end at the end of March 1900, almost coinciding with the relief of Ladysmith, and Scott was appointed a Companion of the Order of the Bath (CB) on 13 March 1900, in recognition of services in South Africa.
 The Terrible proceeded on its way to China.